-- Public safety must not be endangered by the location or extent of a prescribed burn. - The prescribed fire must not negatively impact the wildland-urban interface. - Staffing requirements must be met, despite transfers of fire-trained individuals. - A qualified Burn Boss (minimum RxB2) must be available. - DEC, BNL, or cooperator burn crews must be available. - Appropriate pre-fire vegetation sampling characterization or analysis data must be done. - No known radioactively contaminated soils/vegetation may be involved. - Personnel must establish and review safety criteria. - Area to be burned must be within fuel breaks or appropriate fire lines established for each burn. - Go/No Go checklist must be completed and approved by DOE and BNL designated managers.
+- Public safety must not be endangered by the location or extent of a prescribed burn. - The prescribed fire must not negatively impact the WUI. - Staffing requirements must be met, despite transfers of fire-trained individuals. - A qualified Burn Boss (minimum RXB2) must be available. - NYSDEC, BNL, or cooperator burn crews must be available. - Appropriate pre-fire vegetation sampling characterization or analysis must be done. - No known radioactively contaminated soils/vegetation may be involved. - Personnel must establish and review safety criteria. - Area to be burned must be within fuel breaks or appropriate fire lines established for each burn. - Go/No Go checklist must be completed and approved by DOE and BNL designated managers.